ZhengyuWu0924/ECS150/REPORT.md

   + Pipe

-    If pipe signal has been detected, the program will enter a
+    If a pipe signal has been detected, the program will enter a

     special command split later.